October 20, 2009: Apple goes big with its iMac redesign, introducing the first 27-inch all-in-one Mac.

 The new Magic Mouse that accompanied the iMac continued this design aesthetic, with a distinct lack of buttons and moving parts.
 Using technology similar to the iPhone and the MacBook trackpad, it eschewed a scroll wheel for a hard, acrylic multitouch surface.
 It was the mouse Steve Jobs always wanted.

 Aluminum iMac: A design Apple could stick with

-Eight years removed from the 2009 iMac, what strikes me today is how little has changed in the intervening years as far as design goes.
+Nearly a decade removed from the 2009 iMac, what strikes me today is how little has changed in the intervening years as far as design goes.

-Yes, the displays are better, the computers are thinner and the processors upgraded.
+Yes, the displays are better, the computers are thinner and the processors have been upgraded.
 But compared to the series of major redesigns that followed in the nine years after the iMac G3, it’s fair to say that with the October 2009 iMac, Apple found a design it could stick with.

 Did you buy this iMac model?
 How do you think it compares to the Macs that came before it as far as design goes?
 Leave your comments below.